davidm19/VimNotes/README.md

 ```

 ### A QUICK NOTE ON WHEN USING BUFFERS, TABS, AND WINDOWS (adapted from [this StackOverflow answer](https://stackoverflow.com/questions/26708822/why-do-vim-experts-prefer-buffers-over-tabs)):
-- "Vim experts" have 2, 30 or 97 **buffers** loaded and are very happy they don't have to deal with spatial distribution;
+- Usually you'll have 2, 30 or 97 **buffers** loaded at a time
-- "Vim experts" use **windows** when they need to compare two files or work in one part of the current buffer while keeping another as a reference
+- Use **windows** when you need to compare two files or work in one part of the current buffer while keeping another as a reference
-- "Vim experts" load a brand new **tab page** when they need to work for a while on a separate part of the project without messing with their current view
+- Load a brand new **tab page** when you need to work for a while on a separate part of the project without messing with your current view

 -------------------------------------------------------------------------------
 # WE'RE DONE!